mfem/mfem/CONTRIBUTING.md

 3. A PR can be (manually) merged in the *next* branch only if 2 of the assigned reviewers have approved it and it has passed internal testing.
 This merge can be performed by any of the assigned reviewers or by any of the editors.

-4. A PR can be merged in the *master* branch only if it has been tested successfully for a week in *next* and an editor has (optionally) taken a final look.
+4. A PR can be merged in the *main* branch only if it has been tested successfully for a week in *next* and an editor has (optionally) taken a final look.
 This merge can be performed only by one of the editors.

 #### Responsibilities of Editors